greenpau/caddy-auth-portal/pkg/backends/ldap/README.md

 from `contoso.com` domain.

 There is a single LDAP server associated with the domain: `ldaps://ldaps.contoso.com`.

-The plugin ignores certificate errors when connecting to the servers.
+The plugin DOES NOT ignore certificate errors when connecting to the servers.
+However, one may ignore the errors by setting `ignore_cert_errors` to `true`.

 The LDAP attribute mapping to JWT fields is as follows.